zhichul/zhichul.github.io/_pages/about.md

 * developing methods to improve learning of rare concepts in LLMs
 * applying LLMs to the scientific discovery process

-I am a CS PhD student at the Johns Hopkins University, my advisor is <a href='https://www.cs.jhu.edu/~jason'>Jason Eisner</a>.
+I am a Computer Science PhD student at the Johns Hopkins University, my advisor is <a href='https://www.cs.jhu.edu/~jason'>Jason Eisner</a>.